rl1131/remotehack/README.md

 [PDM Remote Node Server](https://github.com/rl1131/udi-pdmremote-poly)

+This node server is for use with the ISY Home Automation controller.

-This code is useful, at least as an example, for anyone trying to hack 315 MHz or 433 MHz remote controls that use simple OOK (on/off keying), or PDM (pulse density modulation) modulation.
+This code is probably useful, at least as an example, for anyone trying to hack 315 MHz or 433 MHz remote controls that use simple OOK (on/off keying), or PDM (pulse density modulation) modulation.